xhuang97/miniapp/README.md

 Page 2: List of dates of classes taught by the TA, each with hyperlink to page 3

-Page 3: Raw human-encoded data of that class
+Page 3: Actions and link to raw human-encoded data of that class

 #### Wireframes